 In spring, when flowers and trees are in full bloom, it is a real paradise, but I love strolls during fall even more.

-You may spend a whole afternoon strolling through the parkways, visit the different greenhouses in the tropicarium and the sub-antarctic house, the blossom house, the impressive palm house, the rose garden and many more.
-If you’re lucky, you might witness a couple getting married in “House Rosenbrunn” close to the rose garden as Frankfurt’s registry office offers this terrific surrounding as one location for matrimonies.
+You may spend a whole afternoon strolling through the parkways, visiting the different greenhouses in the tropicarium and the sub-antarctic house, the blossom house, the impressive palm house, the rose garden and many more.
+If you’re lucky, you can witness a couple getting married in “House Rosenbrunn” close to the rose garden as Frankfurt’s registry office offers this terrific surrounding as one location for matrimonies.

-I’d suggest a break at Caféhaus Siesmayer right at the Palmengarten (check the Siesmayer article).
+I’d suggest a break at Caféhaus Siesmayer right at the Palmengarten.

 Be sure to have a look on the calendar on their homepage before your visit.